Thalassemia Intermedia Medication

 Medication Summary

-Patients with iron overload should be treated with chelation therapy (orally [PO] or parenterally [eg, intravenously, IV; subcutaneously, SC]).
-The drugs of choice in current practice are the oral agents deferasirox and deferoxamine administered subcutaneously by infusion pump 5 times per week.
-Chelation therapy can be administered while the patient sleeps.
+Patients with iron overload should be treated with chelation therapy.
+The drugs of choice in current practice are the oral agents deferasirox and deferiprone.
+Alternatively, deferoxamine may be administered subcutaneously by infusion pump overnight 5-7 times per week while the patient sleeps.
 Low-dose vitamin C with each infusion of deferoxamine is beneficial in enhancing iron chelation.
 Combination therapy with more than one agent has proved to be effective in certain situations.

 Patients with iron overload who develop fever of unknown origin may have Yersinia enterocolitica infection.
 Treatment with gentamicin and oral trimethoprim-sulfamethoxazole should be initiated if no other cause for the fever is identified.

 Other agents that may be of value in patients with thalassemia intermedia include vitamin E, which may prevent some of the toxic effects of the free radicals and other iron-related toxicity.
 Penicillin or one of its derivatives should be prophylactically administered for patients who have undergone a splenectomy.
-Some authors have also recommended a daily low dose of aspirin as prophylactic treatment to prevent thrombotic events in patients with thalassemia intermedia who underwent a splenectomy.
+A daily low dose of aspirin is advised as prophylactic treatment to prevent thrombotic events in patients with thalassemia intermedia who have undergone a splenectomy.

 Analgesics, Other